Regular Expressions

 {0,1} |

-Quantifiers will return the longest match possible.
+Quantifiers are greedy and will return the longest match possible.
 This sometimes results in surprising behavior.
-Since a SSN starts and ends with a digit, we might think the following shorter regex will be a simpler approach for finding SSNs.
+Since an SSN starts and ends with a digit, we might think the following shorter regex will be a simpler approach for finding SSNs.
 Can you figure out what went wrong in the matching?

 ['382-34-3842 and hers is 382-34-3333']

-In many cases, using a more specific character class prevents these false “over” matches:
+to match any character.
+In many cases, using a more specific character class prevents these false “over-matches.”
+Our earlier pattern that includes word boundaries does this:

 re.findall(ssn_re, 'My SSN is 382-34-3842 and hers is 382-34-3333.')